aveshagarwal/kubernetes.github.io/docs/user-guide/downward-api/index.md

 Most environment variables in the Kubernetes API use the `value` field to carry simple values.
-However, the alternate `valueFrom` field allows you to specify a `fieldRef` to select fields from the pod's definition.
+However, the alternate `valueFrom` field allows you to specify a `fieldRef` to select fields from the pod's definition, and a `resourceFieldRef` to select fields from one of its container's definition.

 The `fieldRef` field is a structure that has an `apiVersion` field and a `fieldPath` field.
 The `fieldPath` field is an expression designating a field of the pod.
 The `apiVersion` field is the version of the API schema that the `fieldPath` is written in terms of.
 If the `apiVersion` field is not specified it is defaulted to the API version of the enclosing object.